emsifa/validasaur/README.md

 * Invalid values: `null`, `undefined`, `""`
 * Valid values: `"0"`, `[]`, `{}`, `0`, etc.

+> When you don't put `required` on a field, that field will be considered as optional field.
+Which means when it's value is `undefined`, `null`, or `""`, that field will be considered as valid without checking for next rules.

 #### `fileExists(pathPrefix: string)`

 Value under this field must be existed file.